Last updated: 6 March 2026

 Each quarterly update is a summary – not a line-by-line transaction log.
 You report:

-• Total expenses for the quarter, broken down by category
+- Total expenses for the quarter, broken down by prescribed categories

-You do not need to send copies of receipts or invoices with the quarterly update.
-However, you must retain your digital records as supporting evidence and have them available if HMRC opens an enquiry.
+You do not need to send copies of receipts or invoices.
+However, you must retain your records as supporting evidence and have them available if HMRC opens an enquiry.
+Your adviser can review the figures before each submission to ensure the categorisation is correct.

 Software Requirements